mziodev/Pets/Pets/Notes.md

 - 94, 139, 178, 190

+## Notifications
+- We have to remove an existing notification when updating a vaccine or treatment for avoiding duplicates.
+- We need to pass an existing ID (ex. vaccine.id) and check if this ID is already inside NotificationCenter.
+If so we remove it and create a new one with the new data.

 ## Localization and i18n
 - We have to do localization and internationalization of the entire app on: English, Spanish, French, Portuguese, German, Chinese, Japanese, Indian... on this order.